Authentic Leadership Certificate Program

 * Travel, lodging, and food are not included.
 Multiple discounts and/or scholarships do not apply.

 Documentation is available for corporate tuition reimbursement programs and for bank loan programs when Authentic Leadership (MAR500e) is taken for 6 graduate credits.
-Naropa University is accredited by the Higher Learning Commission and is a member of the North Central Association of Colleges and Schools.
+Naropa University is accredited by the Higher Learning Commission.

 Noncredit vs. Graduate Credit